moddroid94/moddroid94/README.md

 ---
 ## About myself

-I'm an self-taugh Developer and Electrical Engineer, musician at times, 3D Generalist and IT tehnician.<br>
+I'm a self-taugh Developer and Electrical "Engineer", musician at times, 3D Generalist and IT tehnician.<br>
-Started Coding at 14 with Python 2.7, started working with Robotics at 16 with PICs and C++, then Internet got useful and it got messy, but i've been thinkering with whatever i've been able to get.
+I started coding at 14 with Python 2.7, began working with Robotics at 16 with PICs and C++, then Internet got useful and it got messy, but i've been thinkering with whatever i've been able to get.

 ### **Some of my work experiences are:**